textmate/php.tmbundle/Support/help.markdown

 There are 2 help commands, both of which work on the current word:

-  * Pressing ⌃H will open a browser showing the function definition on the PHP website.
+  * Pressing ⌃H will open a browser showing the function definition on the PHP website (or a local file, see `PHP Manual Location` below).
   * Pressing ⌥F1 will display a tooltip showing the function prototype and a brief description of its use.

 ## Drag Commands